rellimrebo/traffic-risk-estimator/README.md

 data_preprocessing.py: processing for the original dataset.

-data_statistic.ipynb: some data analysis for the dataset.
+data_statistic.ipynb: apply some Probability and Statistical Methods on the processed traffic and collisions data.

 # How to run these scripts
 ## For data analysis: